Mon - Fri: 6:30am - 6:00pm

 Let’s be honest.
 It’s not easy to pass.
 Ask around your groups of friends and classmates.
 How did they all go?
 The statistics don’t lie.
 How many other types of exam can you think of where you can do 99% of the exam really well and 1% badly – and fail the exam?
 If your ATARs were based on that method of assessment, there would be a lot more people repeating Year 12!
 So, preparation and attention to detail are vitally important.
 More about that later.

-If you see a Driving School advertising a “90% (or better) first time pass rate” – don’t just accept it on face value.
+Our verified 78% PDA pass rate (since July 2023 – with a similar ‘first time’ pass rate) sits comfortably above overall metropolitan and statewide rates – but if you see a Driving School advertising something like “90% (or better) first time pass rate” – don’t just accept it on face value.
 It’s your money and you want to be sure about what you’re paying for – so do a bit of extra research.

 BUT IF YOU’RE SERIOUS ABOUT PASSING YOUR PDA – PLEASE READ ON.